A complete guide to Martin McDonagh plays in London, on Broadway, and beyond

 His plays have conjured up terrifying scenes for decades, establishing Martin McDonagh as one of the leading playwrights on the London theatre scene.
-Ahead of this summer's long-awaited West End premiere of the Olivier Award-winning play The Pillowman at the Duke of York's Theatre, we look back at productions of Martin McDonagh's plays in London that have had audiences on the edge of their seats.
+Ahead of the long-awaited West End premiere of the Olivier Award-winning play The Pillowman at the Duke of York's Theatre, we look back at productions of Martin McDonagh plays in London that have had audiences on the edge of their seats.

-McDonagh's critically-acclaimed writing isn't limited to the stage; his film scriptwriting for In Bruges and Three Billboards Outside Ebbing, Missouri have both earned him Oscar nominations for best original screenplays, with the latter film winning two Academy Awards.
+McDonagh's critically-acclaimed writing isn't limited to the stage.
+Martin McDonagh's films include The Banshees of Inisherin, In Bruges, and Three Billboards Outside Ebbing, Missouri.
 So, as The Pillowman returns to haunt the minds of theatregoers, now's your chance to witness McDonagh's work up close and personal.

 Originally published on